 Do: Know Your Engagement Ring Budget

 This is one point we cannot stress enough.
 There’s an old rule that you should spend one to three months’ salary on diamond engagement rings for women.
 This is a great starting point to figure out how much you should spend, but remember that this rule is not set in stone.
-In this day and age, budget is more about making sure you stay within your means and find an engagement ring that reflects your bond as a couple.
+In this day and age, a budget is more about making sure you stay within your means and find an engagement ring that reflects your bond as a couple.
 Figure out how much you can afford to spend prior to shopping so that you know which rings you should be looking at and your jeweler can help make the best suggestions for your price range.

 Don’t: Spend Too Much on an Engagement Ring